 Reminiscence therapy is also provided through music which can trigger countless memories.
 Singing workshops and music therapy encourage many patients to start singing even when they can no longer speak.

 Based on the Holland model, the Snoezelen approach combines sensory discovery and relaxation.
 Snoezelen rooms are an innovative concept, which is becoming increasingly popular in care homes.
-They provide much sought-after areas for relaxation, comfort and development, which are vital for the treatment of conditions such as Alzheimer's disease amongst others.
+They provide much sought-after areas for relaxation, comfort, and development, which are vital for the treatment of conditions such as Alzheimer's disease amongst others.

 Individuals with dementia, including Alzheimer's disease, still retain all of their sensory functions as the disease progresses.
 This fills numerous gaps.
 Within the nursing home sensory setting, residents will feel confident because of the prevailing calm, reassuring atmosphere.
-Alzheimer's patients are prone to certain anxieties which often disappear as they relax in these areas devoted to well-being and revitalising the senses.
+Alzheimer's patients are prone to certain anxieties which often disappear as they relax in these areas devoted to well-being and revitalizing the senses.

-These areas, which have been studied extensively, are equipped with various facilities offering an interplay of music, light and texture to give residents unique olfactory, visual and auditory experiences.
+These areas, which have been studied extensively, are equipped with various facilities offering an interplay of music, light, and texture to give residents unique olfactory, visual, and auditory experiences.
 Subdued lighting, soft music, and light variations stimulate vision alongside essential oils and perfumes to stimulate the sense of smell.
 As the senses are reawakened, the memory is also revived, and long-lost memories come to the fore.
 The sessions are guided by a care home professional but the wishes and initiatives of individual residents are also taken on board.
 Even a seriously ill patient can regain some form of independence in this secure space.

 Moreover, the sessions allow individuals with various conditions to re-establish pleasant contact with the outside world and to experience pleasure despite having a disability that is often difficult to manage and accept on a daily basis.